Tiffany-Bergett/Data_projects_TripleTen/Fresh Beats/README.md

 # File Title: Fresh Beats Status Report

 This was an optional project I worked on after the TripleTen Business Intelligence Analytics Program.
-It was an independent project designed to showcase what I have learned about Business Intelligence.
+It was a junior-level project to turn an analysis into a report presentation.

 Fresh Beats is a music streaming platform catering to listeners and up-and-coming musicians.
 It offers music streaming and helps new artists gain exposure through promotional services.
 The platform faces challenges in optimizing these areas: